 Born: 17th July 1891, Bethnal Green, Middlesex.

-Baptised: 29th November 1895, St. John’s, Bethnal Green. – same day as his sister Esther.
+Baptised: 29th November 1895, St. John’s Church, Bethnal Green. – the same day as his sister Esther.
 Parents Emily & James Dennish a Boot Maker.

 Died: 31st December 1916, at 61, Woodlands Park Road, Tottenham, Middlesex; age 25.
 Served 2 years & 33 days.
 His mother Emily Alice Dennish (of 6, St. Stephen’s Lane, Ipswich) was present at the time of death.
 Occupation at time of death – Barman.

 Residence: 61, Woodlands Park Road, Haringey, North London.

 Occupation: Barman at ‘The Windmill.’

 Enlistment Details: Location: Folkstone, Kent: Age: 18 years & 1 month; Date: 14th August 1914.
 Next of Kin: James & Emily Dennish, of 6, St. Stephen’s Lane, Ipswich.
 Height: 5ft 8 1/2ins. light complexion, grey eyes & light brown hair.